Search and Hit Enter

 • Pour the melted butter into the mixture and use a spoon to combine.
 It should have the appearance of wet sand.

 • Add the eggs and mix well.
 It should come into a smooth-ish ball of dough.
 If it looks dry, add a splash of milk or water.
 If it’s too sticky to handle, put it in the fridge to firm up for 10-15 minutes.
-Make sure you weighed the flours for the best results.
+Make sure you weigh the flours for the best results.

 • When you’re ready, press the dough into a 24cm fluted tart tin.
 You don’t want it to be too thick so remove any excess dough (you can bake it into cheese biscuits).